You killed a man? That'll be 1 weregeld, please

 There could be conditions that functioned as a multiplier.
 If for example you killed or raped a widow or a judge or a pilgrim a multiplier would be applicable and thus you had to pay additional weregelds.
-You hit the jackpot because these categories were considered vulnerable people who couldn't protect themselves as well as others.
+You hit the jackpot because these categories were considered vulnerable people who could not protect themselves as well as others.

-An other factor that was relevant, was whether or not a peace was applicable.
+Another factor that was relevant, was whether or not a peace was applicable.
 A proclaimed peace was assumed to be broken when someone was killed or injured.
 During the Early Middle Ages in Frisia this was the so-called frede and was to be paid to the count or lord.
 This word means peace and is comparable with the German Frieden and the Dutch vrede.
 With the aforementioned disappearance of feudal structures in Frisia, people themselves had to impose a peace.
 Instead of a feudal frede it was called a liudfrede.
 The word liud is related to the Mid-Frisian lju or the Dutch lied or lui meaning (common) people.
 So, the 'common people's-peace'.
 During the Crusades the Catholic Church declared the Pax Dei or the Peace of God and again a multiplier was applicable if you killed or injured someone.
-Of course this Pax Dei was not broken when you decapitated Moors in the Levant or Cathars is southern France or infidels in Livonia in the name of the Cross.
+Of course, this Pax Dei was not broken when you decapitated Moors in the Levant or Cathars is southern France or infidels in Livonia in the name of the Cross.
 You didn't have to pay any weregeld.
 You could even take their silver.
-And than you also had the Treuga Dei or Truce of God.
+Then you also had the Treuga Dei or Truce of God.
 With this truce the church tried to halt acts of war at least during holy times of the year.
 Critics argued, however, that the church had no business with war whatsoever and should refrain from everything that had to do with it, including truces.

 When slaying a man and a peace was in place, the one and a half weregeld above was multiplied by -for example- two times.